pap3rhat/visualization-tools/README.md

 ```
 So $w_i=\frac{1}{9} \\ \forall i\in\[0..8\]$. <br />
 As the size of such an averaging kernel increases, the neighborhood $W$ increases and the individual kernel weights decrease.
 So more pixels are involved in the averging step which makes the color transition smoother; hence the image appears more blurry. <br />
-However, using such an averaging kernel lets the final image appear a bit "boxy"; hence why a low-pass filter that is implemented in such a fashion is referred to as *Box blur*.
+However, using such an averaging kernel lets the final image appear a bit "boxy"; hence why a low-pass filter that is implemented in such a fashion is referred to as *Box blur*. <br />
+The effect of this filter can be seen here: <a href="#example-images">Example images</a>

 /TODO evtl doch Fourier ansprechen, damit box mittels transformation in frquenzbereich erklärt werden kann?
 Zu komplex?